frederic-perez/AmE-dictionary/data/idioms.md

 __talk a mile a minute__ To speak in a very quick or hurried manner; to talk very fast. _When the boss gets excited, she starts talking a mile a minute, and I can never follow everything she’s trying to say!_
 __talk back__
 __talk in riddles__ To speak in a (perhaps intentionally) convoluted way.
+__talk to the hand__ A rude interjection meant to interrupt and dismiss what another person is saying.
+(Sometimes written or spoken in longer forms, such as, “talk to the hand, because the face isn’t listening,” or the like.) _All of us were aghast when Jonathan turned to the police officer and said, “Talk to the hand, ’cause the face ain't interested!”_
 __talking head__ :dart::two: _slang_ A person who is filmed in closeup while talking about some topic, especially for an interview, documentary, news report, etc. _He always has the same talking heads on his show to talk about recent political events._ _Talking head videos._
 __tan (one’s) hide__ To spank one. _Young lady, I will tan your hide if you disobey me again!_
 __tap dancing__
 __tap into__ :seven: __1__ To establish a connection with; have access to: _tapped into a new market for their products._ _It has allowed me to tap into my best talents._ __2__ To take advantage of: _tapped into their enthusiasm to improve the school._ _A good way to tap into their wallets._ _To tap into the millions of dollars to be made from apps._ _It’s possible that a new loan wouldn’t have to be tapped into immediately._
 __tapped out__ Completely exhausted or depleted (of some resource). _A: “Do you want to place another bet?”
 B: “Nah, I’m tapped out.”
 Do we have any more ink cartridges?
 This one’s tapped out._
 __tear (one’s) hair out__ :dart: To be extremely anxious, worried, frustrated, or stressed out about something. _We’ve been tearing our hair out trying to figure out what’s causing the server outages._
+__tear a strip off (someone)__ To scold, upbraid, or rebuke someone very severely, as for an error or wrongdoing. _The teacher really tore a strip off me for causing a disruption in class again._
 __tear around__ _Her idea of taking a day off is tearing around a golf course._
+__teensy-weensy__ Particularly small or tiny. _I'’m not hungry myself, but I’d love to try just a teensy-weensy bite of your meal, if you don’t mind._
 __tell (someone or something) apart__ To be able to discern or distinguish two or more people or things that appear or seem similar. _This one is real, and this one is the counterfeit—you can tell them apart by the small holographic mark at the top corner of the genuine document._
 __tell me about it__ (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
 Tell me about it.
 He drives me crazy._ :es: ¡Dímelo a mí!
 __tell someone off__ To scold someone; to attack someone verbally.
 (This has a sense of finality about it.) _I was so mad at Bob that I told him off.
 By the end of the day, I had told off everyone else, too._